paraam/tr069-simulator/README.md

 methods are currently supported.
 If authentication is not supported, these fields are not required.<br><br>

 <b>To run:</b><br>
-If jar, simulator.yml and agent.csv files are in same folder:
-<div class="highlight"><pre>
-java -jar tr069-0.6.2-SNAPSHOT.jar server simulator.yml
-</pre></div>
-if the jar is available in target folder:
 <div class="highlight"><pre>
 java -jar target/tr069-0.6.2-SNAPSHOT.jar server simulator.yml<br>
 </pre></div>